-Fancy a challenge in 2017?
-How about signing up for Trek Morocco, supported by Ocorian, to raise money for Autism Jersey?
-In September, 20 people will head off for the unforgettable scenery of the High Atlas Mountains in Morocco.
+An awesome 17 people have signed up for Trek Morocco, supported by Ocorian, to raise money for Autism Jersey in 2017.
+They will head off on 13 September for the unforgettable scenery of the High Atlas Mountains in Morocco.

 Travelling with the organisation Charity Challenge, participants will scramble over the huge boulders and rocks of northern Africa’s tallest peak, Jebel Toubkhal, which stands at 4,167 metres.